 The Partial Internal Model of NN Leven is an integrated model in which the current approach of reflecting the illiquidity of the liabilities in the asset shocks is an integral part.
 If the volatility adjustment would be excluded from the SCR calculation, spreads on government bonds and mortgages would, in the opinion of NN Leven, need to be adjusted accordingly.
-However, for the completion of QRT S.22.01.01 'Impact of long term guarantees and transitional measures' in the Appendix, NN Leven is required to reflect only the impact of excluding the volatility adjustment from Eligible Own Funds and the SCR, without adjusting the asset shocks.
+However, for the completion of QRT S.22.01.21 'Impact of long term guarantees and transitional measures' in the Appendix, NN Leven is required to reflect only the impact of excluding the volatility adjustment from Eligible Own Funds and the SCR, without adjusting the asset shocks.

-The impact of removing the volatility adjustment from Own Funds increased in 2023 versus 2022 as the level of the volatility adjustment in the yield curve as published by EIOPA has increased from 19 bps per 31 December 2022 to 20 bps per 31 December 2023.
-During the year of 2023, the volatility adjustment was relatively stable.
+The impact of removing the volatility adjustment from Own Funds increased in 2024 versus 2023 as the level of the volatility adjustment in the yield curve as published by EIOPA has increased from 20 bps per 31 December 2023 to 23 bps per 31 December 2024.
+During the year of 2024, the volatility adjustment initially decreased to 16 bps at 30 June 2024 after which it increased to 23 bps at 31 December 2024.